 Live Examples in Google Sheets

-Make a copy of this Google Sheet to use the examples in your own spreadsheet.
+Make a copy of this Google Sheet to use these examples in your own spreadsheet.

 Conclusion

-In conclusion, the UNICODE function is a powerful tool that you can use to manipulate text in Google Sheets.
-If you need to work with different character sets or encoding systems, or if you need to perform specific operations based on character codes, this function is a great option.
+In conclusion, the UNICODE function is a powerful tool that you can use in Google Sheets.
+If you need to work with different character sets or encoding systems, or if you need to perform specific operations based on character codes, this function can be a great option.